-Arkansas Tech University welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll for college courses and earn college credit by attending Tech during summer sessions or by attending on a part-time basis during the regular academic year, concurrent with enrollment in secondary school.
+Arkansas Tech University welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll for college courses and earn college credit by attending Tech.
 In accordance with the Arkansas Code of 1987 Annotated, paragraph 6-18-223 makes provisions whereby a student who is enrolled in a public school in Arkansas and who has completed the eighth grade is eligible to enroll at Arkansas Tech University upon approval of the appropriate public school official, provided the student does not need developmental courses in mathematics, English or reading, and has a cumulative high school grade point average of 2.00 or greater on a 4.0 scale.

 Once admitted and enrolled, concurrent students do not need to reapply for the concurrent program unless there is a break in fall/spring enrollment.
 Concurrent students must reapply when changing admission status, for example, from concurrent to entering freshmen.
 The course(s) agreed upon by the student and their high school must also be approved each term by a university official.
 The application for concurrent enrollment can be found at https://apply.atu.edu.

 Undergraduate Senior Admission